 © Danielle Brigida / WWF

-Rüppell’s vultures play a vital role in this ecosystem as the clean-up crew.
+Rüppell’s vultures play a vital role in the Mara ecosystem: clean-up crew!
 They eat carrion and feed only on recently deceased animals.
-By quickly consuming the meat and bone fragments before they rot, they help prevent the growth of dangerous bacteria and viruses.
-Often death will happen to large herbivores at night, giving vultures and other scavengers an early morning feast!
-Their eating habits help keep the Mara a more sanitary place.
+By quickly consuming the meat and bone fragments before they rot, they help prevent the growth of dangerous bacteria and viruses, keeping the Mara a more healthy and sanitary environment.
+Since large herbivores often die at night, safari-goers often spot these vultures and other scavengers enjoying early morning feasts.

 Lion